Poultry farming in the United States

+Industry overview

+Broilers

+Notable companies in the chicken production market of the USA include Tyson Foods, Pilgrim's Pride, Sanderson Farms, and Perdue Farms.

+Most farmers produce their chicken contracted out by one of the large chicken processing companies.
+Farmers operate three types of farms: pullet farms, breeder farms, and broiler farms.

+In 2024, 9.4 billion broiler chickens were slaughtered, up from 8.1 billion in 1999.

+Eggs

+The total number of egg-laying hens in 2024 was estimated at 375 million across the USA.

+The largest egg producer is Cal-Maine.

 Current status

 Today, eggs are produced on large egg ranches on which environmental parameters are controlled.
 Chickens are exposed to artificial light cycles to stimulate egg production year-round.
 In addition, it is a common practice to induce molting through manipulation of light and the amount of food they receive in order to further increase egg size and production.

 On average, a chicken lays one egg a day for a number of days (a "clutch"), then does not lay for one or more days, then lays another clutch.
 Originally, the hen presumably laid one clutch, became broody, and incubated the eggs.
 Selective breeding over the centuries has produced hens that lay more eggs than they can hatch.
 Some of this progress was ancient, but most occurred after 1900.
 In 1900, average egg production was 83 eggs per hen per year.
 In 2000, it was well over 300.

 In the United States, laying hens are butchered after their second egg laying season.
 In Europe, they are generally butchered after a single season.
 The laying period begins when the hen is about 18–20 weeks old (depending on breed and season).
 Males of the egg-type breeds have little commercial value at any age, and all those not used for breeding (roughly fifty percent of all egg-type chickens) are killed soon after hatching.
 Such "day-old chicks" are sometimes sold as food for captive and falconers birds of prey.
 The old hens also have little commercial value.
 Thus, the main sources of poultry meat a hundred years ago (spring chickens and stewing hens) have both been entirely supplanted by meat-type broiler chickens.